CHOK2002/Exploring-Amazon-Reviews-by-using-Sentiment-Analysis-and-Topic-Modelling/README.md

 ## Future Improvement
 - **Data Preprocessing**
-  - Negation Handling: Incorporate a rule to detect negations like ("not good" or "wasn't happy"), as lexicons often miss negated contexts.
+  - Incorporate a rule to detect negations like ("not good" or "wasn't happy"), as lexicons often miss negated contexts.
-  - Pre-filtering: Pre-process the reviews to flag words commonly used in both positive and negative contexts but may evoke misleading scores.
+  - Pre-process reviews to identify words often used in both positive and negative contexts, which may lead to misleading sentiment scores.
 - **Other Models**
   - Apply other algorithms as NRC Lexicon lack context awareness.
-If a reviewer says, "I was hoping this toy would be better," the word "hoping" could trigger "anticipation" because the lexicon might detect it as a positive expectation without understanding the disappointment expressed in the rest of the review.
+For example, if a reviewer says, "I was hoping this toy would be better," the word "hoping" could trigger "anticipation" because the lexicon might detect it as a positive expectation without understanding the disappointment expressed in the rest of the review.